AndiKleini/LazyAwaitableCache/README.md

 # LazyAwaitableCache
 Contains a simple implementation of a lazy .Net Core compatible cache for awaitable cache items.
 Instead of already created/materialized objects, proper async factory operations are put into the cache.
 Those are awaited by subsequenty reads from the cache.
-The cache itself is build upon elements in System.Collections.Concurrent (I'm using ConcurrentDictionary), System.Threading.Tasks (the lovely TPL) and Lazy value factory.
+The cache itself is build upon elements in System.Collections.Concurrent (I am using ConcurrentDictionary), System.Threading.Tasks (the lovely TPL) and Lazy value factory.
 Putting those powerful capabilities in combination, leads to a threadsafe lock free implementation.

 ## Create the cache instance
 Instances of the cache are created via constructor.
 The example below creates an instance whose items will per default reside for 5 seconds within the cache.